News

 PREES brings together commercial, industrial and military interests in exploring newer approaches to physical definition, development and fabrication of electrical energy processing systems.
 Any physical realization of a power electronic system can be addressed in "Energy Systems Packaging."

-Read the Concept Proposal and see the tentative functional layout.
-Please consider being part of this by joining in with moral or financial support.
+Please consider being part of this by joining in with material or financial support.
 Send me an email - DCHopkins@NCSU.Edu

 Prof. Doug Hopkins